elsvv/harmony-tutor/src/content/en/chords/III7.md

 # III7 — Secondary dominant (dominant chains)

+## How to read the label

+`III7` breaks down as:

+-   `III` — the scale degree (3).
+The chord root is degree 3.
+-   `7` — dominant seventh chord quality (major triad + minor 7th).
+In major keys this chord is typically non-diatonic and functions as a secondary dominant.

 ## What it is

 **III7** is a dominant seventh chord built on the 3rd degree.
 In major keys it’s typically non-diatonic and functions as a **secondary dominant**, leading to VI.